francescosilvano/francescosilvano/README.md

 ## Connecting the dots...

 Graduated in Economics and Banking at the University of Siena.
 Currently completing a Master’s in Engineering Management at the same university.
-Co-Founder of Genesi, a non-profit a third-sector organisation connecting students, young professionals, businesses, academia, and non-profits.
+Co-Founder of Genesi, a non-profit third-sector organisation connecting students, young professionals, businesses, academia, and non-profits.
 Our mission is to create a dynamic ecosystem of knowledge and skills, turning ideas into innovative solutions.

 I am specializing in financial technology, with a focus on leveraging innovation to create impactful solutions in finance and beyond.